cntehang/ng-config-service/docs/design.md

 ## Requirments

-An Angular application usually has different configuration for different build enviornment.
-The configuration data can be retrieved from a backend API.
-The configuration data URL should be provided as a parameter to the configuration service.

 The configuration data should be loaded during Angular bootstrap, before the application code runs.

-Becuase new applications such as PWA applications support automatic updates, a desired feature is that the runtime configuration service supports dynamic configuration.
+The configuration data source can be a JSON file or an API that returns JSON data.

+To make it simple, there are onlyh two public API: `load` to load configuraiton data and `get` to get a configuration value for a specific key.

 ## Design